kylescholl/MoreColors/README.md

 <li> Built in HEX to RGB </li>

 <h2> Usage </h2>
-To use this pod couldn't be any simpler!
+Using this pod couldn't be any simpler!

     import MoreColors
 In your viewController: